 Burlington, VT 05405

-The two-track major in Russian/East European Studies or Russian/East European Economics/Business provides a firm foundation in language, literature (in translation or in the original), as well as regional/area information in economics, political science, sociology, and history for both Eastern Europe and the territories of the former Soviet Union.
+To major in REES, beginning language students should enroll in Russian 001 in their first semester and continue courses in the language every semester thereafter.
+Incoming students with a previous knowledge of the language should consult a Russian instructor for placement at the appropriate level of language study.
+The two-track major in Russian/East European Studies or Russian/East European Economics/Business provides a firm foundation in language, literature (in translation or in the original), as well as regional/area information in economics, political science, sociology, and history for both Eastern Europe and the post-Soviet region.